 Looking to replace your fence in Atlanta, Georgia?
 As a starting point, you should be familiar with the basic laws and regulations about fencing.

 Each different level of government can have different rules and regulations about fencing.
-For example, there are often state laws that relate to things like fence permits, city laws that relate to things like zoning and then neighborhood rules determined by your Home Owners Association (HOA).
+For example, there are often state laws that relate to things like fence permits, city laws that relate to zoning, and neighborhood rules determined by your Home Owners Association (HOA).
 You should be sure to check each level to ensure your new fence installation complies with the rules.
-Reputable fence companies will also be able to help you make sense of different regulations as you complete your project.
+Reputable fence companies can also help you make sense of these requirements as you plan your project.

-For the City of Atlanta, these are some of the specifications to keep in mind.
+For the City of Atlanta, these are some of the key specifications to keep in mind.

-If you live on a corner lot, regulations specify a need for 2.5 feet at visibility areas, measured from Right of Way lines: 20x 20 feet on street intersections and driveway intersections.
+If you live on a corner lot, Atlanta regulations include visibility requirements to maintain clear sightlines at intersections.
+Fence height is limited to 2.5 feet within designated visibility areas, measured from right-of-way lines.
+These visibility triangles typically extend 20 feet by 20 feet from street and driveway intersections.

 There are no setbacks specific to fence in the city of Atlanta.
 That means there aren't specifications for how far back from the property line you can construct your fence.